Valle de Los Cóndores Rock Climbing

 Valle de Los Condores is a basalt climbing area outside the city of Talca, Chile.
 The area is single pitch up to about 25 meters.
-Information on routes is difficult to find - the area was apparently featured in the magazine Vertical but I haven´t found it yet.
-Number of climbs is unknown but my best guess is 100+, with at least 40-50 on the near side of the river, with both sport and traditional.
-Bolts are all high quality, but you might want to bring some extra quick links as some of the anchors were lacking lowering rap hardware.
+Number of climbs is unknown but my best guess is at least 200.
+Bolts are generally high quality, but you might want to bring some extra quick links as some of the anchors were lacking lowering rap hardware.
+Climate

 In my experience, close to deserted.
 I visited in late February and we had the entire place to ourselves.
 Camp where you please, but try to use established sites and be respectful of the desert environment - carry everything that you bring in out!
 Clean water is abundant in the Rio Maule.